-2. Application Fee : US$40.00 (Must be submitted with each application)
+2. Application Fee : US$40.00 non-refundable (Must be submitted with each application)

-After submitting your online application, you will receive email with confirmation number.
+After submitting your online application, you will receive an email with confirmation number.
 Please use this confirmation number when you make your online payment.

 Pay application fee by credit card via secure portal.When submitting your payment, click the submit button ONLY ONCE.If you press the button more than once you will be over charged.
 If you are not sure if your payment went through the first time, CONTACT OUR OFFICE FIRST BEFORE TRYING AGAIN.
 A confirmation receipt will be delivered to your email upon processing your payment.